by Daniel A. Rosen |

 I. THE WHY: An Idea Born in a Jail Cell

 In 1994, David J. Rothman wrote that “The least controversial observation one can make about American criminal justice today is that it is remarkably ineffective, absurdly expensive, grossly inhumane, and riddled with discrimination.”
-More than twenty five years later, little has changed and it’s just as true.
-When I read that passage in 2015, sitting in a jail cell in Washington, DC, I knew I had to do something to change the situation.
-After five years of careful thought: the HoTrEd DC Academy is that thing.
+More than twenty-five years later, little has changed and it’s just as true.
+Reading that passage in 2015, sitting in a jail cell in Washington, DC, I knew I had to do something to change the situation.
+After years of careful thought: the HoTrEd DC Academy is that thing.

 Once you’re immersed in a travesty like this, you can’t unsee it – it becomes an obligation to improve this rift in the world, even if just a little bit.
 And the question becomes: How can all that potential be harnessed in a way that benefits both society and the individuals involved?

-My answer is to marry all that talent and raw energy to some existing gap in the local economy, a clear need.
-And in the DC area, first-hand experience living and working there tells me that the region’s largest business sector, the hospitality and service industry – even while hard-hit recently by the COVID-19 pandemic- could usefully employ many of those creative people in a number of new and productive ways.
+My answer: marry all that talent and raw energy to some existing gap in the local economy, a clear need.
+And in the DC area, first-hand experience living and working there tells me that the region’s largest business sector, the hospitality and service industry – even while hard-hit recently by the COVID-19 pandemic – could usefully employ many of those creative people in a number of new and productive ways.
 The DC Jail is full of almost endless needs and the hospitality industry will not address them all, but it can help.
-Similar initiatives in Cleveland and Houston have borne fruit recently.
+Similar initiatives in Cleveland, Boston, and Dallas have borne fruit recently.

 DC is well-positioned to support this endeavor in several ways, even as the hospitality industry recovers from COVID-19.
 The city has had and will again have: a fulsome restaurant and bar industry with one of the leading food scenes in the nation; socially active and aware chefs who support community initiatives; a mature and perennially active convention and benefit business; a robust sports and entertainment industry with several major franchises (MLB, NBA, NHL, MLS) in the city; more hotels per square block than most other cities in the U.S.; numerous educational institutions with relevant curricula; an affluent populace and massive visitor base that keeps the industry afloat; and existing programs in the DC jail that serve as an excellent foundation for a more in-depth effort.
 Finally, the hospitality and service industry requires a constant influx of young and well-trained talent, and provides a useful outlet for energetic and motivated returning citizens.

 A word about the pandemic that’s hit the hospitality industry particularly hard is in order.
 With so much of this sector currently struggling to survive or recover, it may be some time before an initiative like the Academy is again possible.
 There must obviously be real need and human or financial capacity to sponsor this kind of training program.
-The Academy may not be able to begin its initial operations until 2023 or 2024, but business certainly will recover over the coming years.
+The Academy may not be able to begin full operations until the new Jail Annex is built, but business certainly will recover over the coming years.
 Now is the time to plan for the day when DC’s hospitality industry is as strong as or stronger than it was at the start of this decade.
 And this initiative can be part of that new era of growth and success.

 II.
 THE WHAT: The HoTrEd DC Academy – Mission and Functions